zzonyo/trust-docs-test/source/index.html.md

 symbol         | string    | Trading symbol
-stop-price|string|trigger price of stop limit order operator|string|operation character of stop price type}              | string    | Order type (buy-market, sell-market, buy-limit, sell-limit, buy-ioc, sell-ioc, buy-limit-maker, sell-limit-maker) next-time               | long    | Next query “start-time” (in response of “direct” = prev), Next query “end-time” (in response of “direct” = next).
+stop-price|string|trigger price of stop limit order operator|string|operation character of stop price type}              | string    | Order type (buy-market, sell-market, buy-limit, sell-limit, buy-ioc, sell-ioc, buy-limit-maker, sell-limit-maker, buy-stop-limit, sell-stop-limit) next-time               | long    | Next query “start-time” (in response of “direct” = prev), Next query “end-time” (in response of “direct” = next).
 Note: Only when the total number of items in the search result exceeded the limitation defined in “size”, this field exists.
 UTC time in millisecond